andreeaiosip/click-a-book/README.md

 ### The goals of this website are:

+* The books  on the website are posted by the book club founder through the MongoDB Database and fetched on the website.
+*  Provide a choice of books to the book club members, so they can pick which book they would like to read for their next book club meetup.
 * Only registered  members can see the comments posted by other users or post their comments  on the site.
-* Provide a choice of books to the book club members, so they can pick which book they would like to read for their next book club meetup.
 * Provide a clean feel and easy to navigate website, on all screen sizes.
-*

 ***